Problem

 1. Domain-Based Separation

-In your docmd.config.js, use the Menubar to divide your content into high-level categories.
-This approach allows you to present a completely different sidebar for each domain, preventing a single navigation tree from becoming overwhelmed.
+In your docmd.config.json, use the Menubar to divide your content into high-level categories.
+This approach allows you to present a completely different sidebar for each domain, preventing a single navigation tree from becoming overwhelming.

 2. Flattening the Hierarchy

-For large groups of related content that aren’t accessed constantly, use the collapsible property in your Navigation Configuration.
-This keeps the interface clean by hiding secondary information until it is explicitly requested by the user.
+For large groups of related content accessed infrequently, use the collapsible property in your Navigation Configuration.
+This keeps the interface clean by hiding secondary information until explicitly requested by the user.

 // navigation.json